 5. Does CBD, THC, or Cannabis Affect Memory?

-Many people worry that CBD is addictive or that it can begin to have serious and unfortunate side effects like memory loss.
+Many people worry that CBD is addictive or that it can begin to have severe and unfortunate side effects like memory loss.

 Luckily, we’re here to tell you that’s not the case!
 CBD is not addictive.
 It should not affect your memory or harm your brain in any way.
-In fact, people often turn to CBD for the neuro protective benefits it provides.
+People often turn to CBD for the neuro protective benefits it provides.

 In other words, it may even help to improve or strengthen your memory — not detract or take away from it.
 Read this article to find out more about CBD side effects.